-If you’ve ever been RVing during those colder months, you know that the temperature can drop significantly at any time!
-This poses a difficulty for those individuals who enjoy winter camping or must stay at a campground during colder months: how do you keep your RV holding tanks from freezing?
+If you're new to RVing and are wondering if you can RV in colder temperatures, we're here to give you some tips and tricks!
+If you're an experienced RVer, and you've ever been RVing during those colder months, you know that the temperature can drop significantly at any time!
+This poses a difficulty for people who enjoy winter camping or must stay at a campground during colder months: how do you keep your RV holding tanks from freezing?
 Well, in this article, we’re going to break down the two effective options you have to prevent your holding tanks from freezing.

 To begin, if you are RV camping in colder environments, we encourage you to pursue at least one of these methods.
 If you allow your RV holding tanks to freeze, the tank or plumbing itself may crack, causing a host of complications and costly repairs!